-A number of answers were provided, from publishing a first story to attending a first Laydeez Do Comics meeting.
+A number of answers were provided, from publishing a first story to attending a first LDComics meeting.
 One answer, however, stood out to me, as the comic below illustrates:

 Despite my disappointment at the lack of bread in attendance, the humans in attendance all supplied wonderful answers.
 Nicola left us energised.
 We all shared Thanos’ sentiment:

 Our first speaker was none other than Dr. Golnar Nabizadeh: Lecturer in Comic Studies at the University of Dundee, author of the recently published book Representation and Memory in Graphic Novels, and all-around wonderful professor and person (classes are over, so you know I mean it! 😉).
 Dr. Golnar spoke for 20 minutes on how comics portray memory.

 She explored how The Photographer (2006) used multiple mediums (cartooning and photography) to illustrate types of memory in discourse with one another.
 Dr. Golnar clearly knew what she was talking about, but she presented her work in terms everyone could understand.
 She made the concept of comics and memory accessible to a non-academic audience.
 This was evidenced by the number of questions that followed afterwards where those unfamiliar with the concepts she introduced asked follow-up questions.
 For instance, one person, the photographer Nick Brodie, asked a question informed by his work as a visual, non-comics artist.
 Dr. Golnar gave an excellent talk!
 What a laydee!

 Subsequently, Ink Pot Studio artist Ashling Larkin led Comics Studies Ph.D student Megan Sinclair, Ink Pot Studio artist Catriona Laird and Comics Studies Ph.D student and LDC Dundee co-founder Hailey Austin in a roundtable discussion on how memory informs their work.